Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 where $\gamma=1 + i\, \exp(i \theta)$, $C_0=B_0 \exp(-2\pi i \omega |z|) + \exp(i \omega \nu)/(1+ \exp(-i \omega))$,

 $\alpha=2 N_0 -1-2 \pi |z|$, $\nu= 2N_0-1$, $N_0$ is the optimal point of truncation and

 Consequently, the remainder is expressed as

 In essence, Paris's ``refined version" of $S(\theta)$ is no different from the result given by (82) in Ref.\ \cite{kow14} except that there is now an extra imaginary term.
-This term was neglected in Ref.\ \cite{kow14} as an unnecessary complication since it is not possible to obtain hyperasymptotic values of the Stokes multiplier, e.g. to 30 figures, near the Stokes line at ${\rm arg}\,z \!=\! \pi/2$, anyway.
+This term was neglected in Ref.\ \cite{kow14} as an unnecessary complication since it is not possible to obtain hyperasymptotic values of the Stokes multiplier, e.g.\ to 30 figures, near the Stokes line at ${\rm arg}\,z \!=\! \pi/2$, anyway.
 In fact, the imaginary part raises another problem because imaginary parts for the multiplier simply do not appear in the conventional view of the Stokes phenomenon.
 So, if the smoothing view is correct, then it means that extra terms need to be included in the conventional view in order to obtain exact values of $\ln \Gamma(z)$ from its asymptotic forms.
-Note that since this analysis employs symbols such as $\sim$ and $+ \cdots$, it results in the usual drawbacks associated with standard Poincar$\acute{\rm e}$ asymptotics, viz.\ vagueness and limited range of applicability.
-As discussed in the prologue to Ref.\ \cite{din73}, these two drawbacks are responsible for giving the discipline a bad name.
-On the other hand, none of these symbols has been introduced in the derivation of the Borel-summed and MB-regularised asymptotic forms given in Ref.\ \cite{kow14}.

-The whole point about the numerical study in Ref.\ \cite{kow14} is to determine those values of ${\rm arg}\, z$ near the Stokes line, where Paris's form for the Stokes multiplier deviates the most from the conventional view.
-Specifically, these values are determined by plotting the real part of Approximation (\ref{seventynine}) as in Figs.\ 1 of Refs.\ \cite{par14} and \cite{kow14}.
-According to Berry, Olver and Paris, one should not obtain exact values of $\ln \Gamma(z)$ for these values of ${\rm arg}\,z $ via the conventional view of the Stokes phenomenon.
-As can be seen from the figures, the smoothed Stokes multiplier as given by Approximation\ (\ref{seventynine}) is closer to 1/2 than being close to 0 or 1 as dictated by the conventional view.
-Hence, it stands to reason that if Stokes smoothing is correct, then the conventional view cannot possibly give accurate values of $\ln \Gamma(z)$ in the vicinity of the Stokes line at ${\rm arg}\, z \!=\! \pi/2$.
+The whole point about the numerical study presented in Ref.\ \cite{kow14} is to determine those values of ${\rm arg}\, z$ near the Stokes line, where Paris's form for the Stokes multiplier deviates the most from the conventional view.
+Specifically, these values can be determined by plotting the real part of Approximation (\ref{seventynine}) as displayed in Figs.\ 1 of Refs.\ \cite{kow14} and \cite{par14}.
+According to Berry, Olver and Paris, one should not be able to obtain exact values of $\ln \Gamma(z)$ for these values of ${\rm arg}\,z $ via the conventional view of the Stokes phenomenon.
+As can be seen from the figures, the smoothed Stokes multiplier as given by Approximation\ (\ref{seventynine}) is closer to 1/2 than being close to 0 or 1 according to the conventional view.
+Hence it stands to reason that if Stokes smoothing is correct, then the conventional view cannot possibly give accurate values of $\ln \Gamma(z)$ in the vicinity of the Stokes line at ${\rm arg}\, z \!=\! \pi/2$.